PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 11 - The RISC-V Architecture and Instruction Set/Answers to Exercises/Ex__4_arty_riscv.md

 __Modern Computer Architecture and Organization__, by Jim Ledin.
 Published by Packt Publishing
 # Chapter 11, Exercise 4

-Program a Digilent Arty A7-35T board with a RISC-V processor image.
-Build and run the **hello** program on the RISC-V processor.
+Program an Arty A7-35T board with a RISC-V processor image.
+Build and run the **hello** assembly language program shown in the *RISC-V assembly language* section in this chapter on the RISC-V processor using the Olimex ARM-TINY-USB-H debugger as described in the *Implementing RISC-V in an FPGA* section near the end of this chapter.
 Verify the program outputs the text **Hello, Computer Architect!**

 # Answer
 The instructions in this answer are based on information provided at https://github.com/sifive/freedom, with some updates to work with more recent versions of libraries.
 Several of these steps are quite time consuming and the entire process may take several hours.